scala/scala3/docs/_spec/06-expressions.md

 Binding         ::=  (id | ‘_’) [‘:’ Type]
 ```

-The anonymous function of arity ´n´, `(´x_1´: ´T_1 , \ldots , x_n´: ´T_n´) => e` maps parameters ´x_i´ of types ´T_i´ to a result given by expression ´e´.
+The anonymous function of arity ´n´, `(´x_1´: ´T_1, ..., x_n´: ´T_n´) => e` maps parameters ´x_i´ of types ´T_i´ to a result given by expression ´e´.
 The scope of each formal parameter ´x_i´ is ´e´.
 Formal parameters must have pairwise distinct names.

 In the case of a single untyped formal parameter, `(´x\,´) => ´e´` can be abbreviated to `´x´ => ´e´`.
 If an anonymous function `(´x´: ´T\,´) => ´e´` with a single typed parameter appears as the result expression of a block, it can be abbreviated to `´x´: ´T´ => e`.